Tag Archive for: Austin Half Marathon

 Austin Marathon

 Visit the Ascension Seton Austin Marathon and chat with their Ambassadors about race day!
 Thinking about registering for the Austin Marathon, Half Marathon, or KXAN Simple Health 5K?
 Register at their booth and take advantage of their expo deals.
 You can even walk away with some cool swag!
-BONUS: take a picture in front of their sweet Austin backdrop!
+Rumor has it they are giveaway away free entries as well!

 Fleet Feet Austin